Light and Colour (Goethe's Theory) – The Morning after the Deluge – Moses Writing the Book of Genesis: Goethe's theory

 As expressed in the title of the painting, Turner found interest in Johann Wolfgang Von Goethe's book, Theory of Colours also known as Zur Farbenlehre, published in 1810.
 Turner absorbed Goethe's theory of light and darkness and depicted their relationship in a number of his paintings.
 According to this theory, the creation of colour is dependent on the distribution of dark and light reflecting through a transparent object.
-Turner uses concepts from Goethe's theory, which is a rejection of Newton's Seven Color Theory, and expresses the belief that every colour was an individualised combination of light and darkness.
+Turner uses concepts from Goethe's theory, which is a rejection of Newton's Seven Colour Theory, and expresses the belief that every colour is an individualised combination of light and darkness.
 Newton's reasoning in his theory of light and colour was, in the words of Michael Duck, too simplistic for Goethe.
-As a result, Goethe found his own form of vision in regards to the physiological aspects of the concept of colour.
-As a result, Goethe claims that there is an infinite amount of colour variation, and through his paintings Turner attempts to reflect this theory.
-Turner also responds to the plus and minus concepts that Goethe created to address both emotions and the eye.
-His main focus was the afterimage that is left on the retina after seeing an image.
-Through this after image the plus addresses the colours red and yellow which is intended to evoke a buoyant feelings, while the colour blue contrasts such as it creates the emotion of melancholy and desolation.
-According to Goethe's concept, yellow undergoes a transition of light becoming darker when light reaches its peak, just as the Sun shines in the sky, it develops to a white light that is colourless.
-But the light deepens and evolves the yellow into an orange and then finally to a ruby red hue.
+As a result, Goethe found his own form of vision in the physiological aspects of the concept of colour.
+As a result, Goethe claims that there is an infinite amount of colour variation, and Turner attempts to reflect this theory through his paintings.

+Turner also responds to the plus and minus concepts that Goethe created to address both emotions and the eye through the afterimage that is left on the retina after seeing an image.
+The plus addresses the colours red and yellow which are intended to evoke "buoyant" feelings, while the colour blue contrasts, creating the emotion of melancholy and desolation.
+According to Goethe's concept, yellow undergoes a transition of light becoming darker when light reaches its peak; just as the Sun shines in the sky, it develops into a colourless white light.
+But the light deepens and evolves the yellow into an orange and then finally to a ruby-red hue.
 Turner illustrates the process of yellow transitioning into phases of light by showing how, as the viewer moves away from the centre, the edges get darker.

 Symbolism

-The yellow colouring of the painting is a reference to Goethe's Theory of Colour, which explains the colour yellow as being the first colour transmitted from light.
+The yellow colouring of the painting is a reference to Goethe's Theory of Colours, which explains the colour yellow as being the first colour transmitted from light.
 The form of the painting is circular, symbolising the construction of the human eye, changing the focus of a typical linear splitting of space to a more subjective portrayal.
-The colour yellow is typically optimistic, but Turner captures the negativity of yellow by attaching the colour to a light that is subject to change.
-The morning sun aspect of the colour is something transient.
+The colour yellow is typically optimistic, but Turner attached the yellow to a light that is subject to change.
+The morning sun aspect of the colour is transient.